microsoft/BotFramework-WebChat/README.md

 }
 ```

+#### Support HTML-in-Markdown

+Web Chat will now render HTML-in-Markdown.
+We have ported our sanitizer and accessibility fixer to work on HTML level.
+Both Markdown and HTML-in-Markdown will receive the same treatment and meet our security and accessibility requirements.

+You can turn off this option by setting `styleOptions.markdownRenderHTML` to `false`.

 ### 4.16.1 notable changes

 Web Chat now supports [Adaptive Cards schema up to 1.6](https://adaptivecards.io/explorer/).
 Some features in Adaptive Cards are in preview or designed to use outside of Bot Framework.
 Web Chat does not support these features.